streamnative/pulsar-resources-operator/README.md

 # Tutorial

 This tutorial guides you through creating Pulsar resources.
-By applying resource manifest files  to the Kubernetes, you can create Pulsar resources automatically.
+You can create Pulsar resources automatically by applying resource manifest files  to the Kubernetes.

-Before creating Pulsar resources, you need to create a resource called `PularConnection`.
+Before creating Pulsar resources, you must create a resource called `PularConnection`.
 The `PulsarConnection` covers the address of the Pulsar cluster and the authentication information.
 You can use this information to access a Pulsar cluster to create other resources.

 In this tutorial, a Kubernetes namespace called `test` is used for examples, which is the namespace that the pulsar cluster installed.